- Collaboration and Co-Production

 Students should briefly (within approximately 5:00 total) summarize the full story, as needed, preceding and/or following a prerecorded section of the script.
 This can be “live” or included in the prerecorded reading.

 Students should select a roughly 10-page section of their script and prerecord it as a staged reading.
 That is to say, cast, rehearse, and simply shoot actors reading it standing or staged as a “black box” play with clear audio.
 A narrator reads the scene headings and description, either on screen or off screen.
 Actors perform the dialogue “on book” or “off book” (memorized).
 One actor can play multiple roles.
 Character names, parentheticals, and transitions are not read.
 With advisor permission, description can be summarized and/or non-consecutive pages relating to a cohesive storyline can be used.
-Students can optionally shoot on location and/or use basic sets, costumes, or coverage but it should not be fully produced (no location lighting or grip equipment).
+Students can optionally shoot on location and/or use basic sets, costumes, or coverage but it should not be fully produced.
 It is a writing, not production, capstone and should be able to be rehearsed and shot in a single weekend.
 “Live” readings during end-of-semester screenings are not permitted.